ShanmukhiKairuppala/ShanmukhiKairuppala/README.md

                              }
   ```

 ### My name is Shanmukhi and I am a student who is passionate about using technology to improve Health care sector.
-I'm an open source enthusiasist and would love to            collaborate and contribute to the communities.
+I'm an open source enthusiast and would love to            collaborate and contribute to the communities.
 I always seek new challenges and opportunities to learn and grow.

 <!--
 **ShanmukhiKairuppala/ShanmukhiKairuppala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.